 My wife Marianne and I enjoy traveling around the country as often as possible.
 The past couple years we have been meeting other letterpress printers in the north east quarter of the country.
 Everyone we have meet to date has been extremely friendly and we have had fun meeting them.
 We enjoy decorating the house for the holidays, and pictures of our house for various holidays can be found on the web at http://www.lwwilliams.com

 Sometimes I get a little out of control, especially for Christmas.
-We live in a quiet development in Rome, New York, about 20 miles from the plant, and have 2 cats and no children.
+We live in a quiet development in Rome, New York, about 20 miles from the the old printing plant, and have 2 cats and no children.
 Next time we hit the road, we may stop in and see you!

 Letterpress Group Memberships, If Any